Florida Man Awarded $37,500 After Cops Mistake Glazed Doughnut Crumbs For Meth

 It sounds like a joke, but, well — keep reading.

-In December 2015, 64-year-old Daniel Rushing had just dropped off a friend at chemotherapy, and was driving home an older woman from his church who worked at the 7-Eleven and would otherwise walk the two miles home.
+In December 2015, 64-year-old Daniel Rushing had just dropped off a friend at chemotherapy and was driving home an older woman from his church who worked at the 7-Eleven and would otherwise walk the 2 miles home.

 As Rushing drove away from the convenience store, police pulled him over.
-The officer said he'd been driving 42 miles an hour in a 30 zone, and had failed to come to a complete stop before entering the roadway.
-As he handed over his driver's license, Officer Shelby Riggs-Hopkins noticed his concealed weapons permit.
+The officer said he had been driving 42 miles an hour in a 30 zone and had failed to come to a complete stop before entering the roadway.
+When Rushing handed over his driver's license, Officer Shelby Riggs-Hopkins noticed his concealed-weapons permit.
 Rushing confirmed he had a pistol, and she asked him to step out of the car for her safety.

 The officer then asked if police could search his car, and Rushing said sure — if it meant he wouldn't be ticketed.
 Rushing watched as the officers, who now numbered four, conducted a very thorough inspection of his car.